 Volatilization Losses: These losses occur mainly from surface-applied manures and urea.
 The losses can be substantial — more than 30% of the N in top-dressed urea can be volatilized if there is no rain or incorporation within two or three days of application.
 Losses are greatest on warm breezy days.
 Volatilization losses tend to be greater from sandy soils with pH values above 7.0.
-Delaying the incorporation of manures after they are spread also leads to volatilization losses of N. Under the right conditions more than 50% of the ammonium N may be volatilized within the first 48 hrs. following surface application of manure without incorporation.
+Incorporate manures right after applying them to avoid volatilization losses.
+Under the right conditions more than 50% of the ammonium N may be volatilized within the first 48 hrs. of applying manure if it is not incorporated.

 Not only does volatilization reduce the fertilizer value of manure and urea, it can degrade air and water quality.
 Ammonia in the atmosphere can form particulates that contribute to smog.
 Ammonia emissions can also contribute to eutrophication of surface waters via atmospheric deposition.

 Leaching Losses: Nitrogen can be lost by leaching in either the ammonium or nitrate form.
 Usually, much more N is leached as nitrate than as ammonium.
 Leaching losses are greatest on permeable, well-drained to excessively-drained soils underlain by sands or sands and gravel when water percolates through the soil.
 Percolation rates are generally highest when the soil surface is not frozen and evapotranspiration rates are low.
-Thus, October, November, early December, late March and April are times that percolation rates are highest and leaching potential is greatest.
+Thus, October through early December, and late March and April are times when leaching potential is greatest.
 This is why nitrate remaining in the soil after the harvest of annual crops such as corn in September is particularly susceptible to leaching.
-Of course, leaching can occur any time there is sufficient rainfall or irrigation to saturate the soil.
 The use of cover crops following cash crops can take up this residual N and prevent it from leaching.
 The N will then be released for crop use after the cover crop is plowed down in the spring.
 Of course, leaching can occur any time there is sufficient rainfall or irrigation to saturate the soil.
 This is why it is important to attempt to match fertilizer N application rates with crop N needs.

-Denitrification Losses: These losses occur when nitrate is converted to gases such as nitrous oxide (N2O) and nitrogen (N2).
-The conversions occur when the soil becomes saturated with water.
+Denitrification Losses: These losses occur when nitrate is converted to gases such as nitrous oxide (N2O) and nitrogen (N2), when the soil becomes saturated with water.
 Poorly drained soils are particularly susceptible to such losses.
 In especially wet years on some soils, more than half the fertilizer N applied can be lost through denitrification.
-The most favorable conditions for denitrification tend to occur in early spring and late fall.
+Favorable conditions for denitrification often occur in early spring and late fall.
 Minimizing the concentration of nitrate in the soil during these periods by delaying N application in the spring and planting cover crops in the fall will help reduce denitrification losses.

 Immobilization: Immobilization occurs when soil micro-organisms absorb plant-available forms of N. The N is not really lost from the soil because it is held in the bodies of the microorganisms.
 Eventually, this N will be converted back to plant-available forms.
 In the meantime, however, plants are deprived of this N, and N shortages in the plants may develop.
 Immobilization takes place when highly carbonaceous materials such as straw, sawdust or wood chips are incorporated into the soil.
 Manure with large amounts of bedding may cause some immobilization.

-Phosphorus (P) is referred to as P2O5 (phosphate), for the purposes of soil testing, fertilizer grades and recommendations.
-We don’t apply P in this form, but it has become the standard over many years.
+Phosphorus (P) is referred to as P2O5 (phosphate) for the purposes of soil testing, fertilizer grades and recommendations.
 Among other important functions, phosphorus provides plants with a means of using the energy harnessed by photosynthesis to drive its metabolism.
-A deficiency of this nutrient can lead to impaired vegetative growth, weak root systems, poor fruit and seed quality, and low yield; however, excessive soil phosphorus levels are a concern due to the potential negative impact on surface water quality.
+Deficiency can lead to impaired vegetative growth, weak root systems, poor fruit and seed quality, and low yield; however, excessive soil phosphorus levels are a concern due to the potential negative impact on surface water quality.
 Most phosphorus losses occur with runoff, but where soil levels are extremely high, subsurface losses can occur.
 Phosphorus enrichment is a leading source of water quality impairment of many lakes, streams, and rivers in New England.